Pittsburgh Community Services financial assistance programs.

 The case management program also assists with the often complicated process of completing social benefit applications for resources such as SNAP food stamps, WIC, or maybe even SSI disability.
 Employment support services are also available through the community action agency, including access to computers and the Internet as well as help with creating resumes for the purpose of searching for employment.

 One main goal of Pittsburgh Community Services (PCS) is to offer referrals to community services and regulatory agencies.
 There are many churches, charities and other groups in Allegheny County that focus on helping struggling residents.
 Other assistance programs covered include, but are not limited to, the following.
-Learn about local food pantries, clothing closets, and shelters.
+Learn about local food pantries, clothing closets, and homeless shelters.
 There may be legal aid or financial support to pay rent to stop homelessness, and much more offered.
+Find more details on rent assistance in Pittsburgh.

 Low income home energy bill assistance is for residents of Pittsburgh.
 There are educational resources that teach income-eligible residential clients about various ways to make their homes more efficient.
 In some cases, participants of workshops may be able to leave with some of the energy-saving measures for installation in their own homes or apartments.